hillaf/automatic_segmentation_ras/src/README.md

 # Submission Evaluation Code

-This directory is a clean, reviewable evaluation code base for the paper revision.
+This directory is a reviewable evaluation code base for the paper revision.

 The main scope is the table-producing evaluation code: